How to Check if a Car Has Finance Owing?

 What are the different types of car finance?

 There isn't a one-size-fits-all approach to car finance, which is great news for consumers.
 You have plenty of choices when it comes to financing your next vehicle, but the three primary options include the following:

 Think of hire purchase car finance as the closest you can get to a mortgage when buying a car.
 You usually pay a deposit upfront and continue to make payments throughout the contract length.
 At the end of the agreement, you own the car outright.

 With PCP car finance, you pay a small deposit on the car and borrow the rest, paying it off over the agreed terms.
 Then, at the end of the agreement, you have the option to make a balloon payment.
 The optional balloon payment is the final amount of finance owed on the vehicle.
 However, there's no obligation to pay, and you can simply hand back the keys.
 With the balloon payment option, PCP agreements usually have lower monthly payments than HP financing.

 Most people who buy second-hand cars do so with a loan, either from the bank or a specialist lender.
 With a loan, you borrow the full amount and own the car outright while making payments each month to the lender until the loan is settled.

 What happens if a car has finance owing on it?

 You can have a problem on your hands if you find out a car has outstanding finance after you've bought it.
 The finance company may decide you now owe them money as you're the registered keeper, and you'll need to prove that you purchased the car without knowing of its finance issues.

-How to check if finance is owing on a car
+How to check if finance is still owed on a car